Map of the Course Parking, Start Lines and venue location

 There will be portable toilets at the start areas and at other locations along the route.
 There will also be toilet facilities available at the finish line at Aghada GAA grounds.

-Bottled water will be available at 8 water stations along the route and at the finish line (c. every 3 miles).
+Bottled water will be available at 10 water stations along the route and at the finish line (c. every 3 miles).
 The Water is plastic 250ml sports cap bottles.
-Energy drinks will be available at 3 drinks station along the Full and Half route.
+Energy drinks and snacks will also be available at 6 drinks station along the Full and Half route.

 Please discard your bottles and cups in the bins provided or to the side of the road – do not drop them on the road in front of you where they can be hazardous to runners behind you.